Markov Kernels Local Aggregation for Noise Vanishing Distribution Sampling: Technical Lemmas

-Florian Maire would like to thank the Insight Centre for Data Analytics for funding the post-doc fellowship that allowed to develop this research.
-The Insight Centre for Data Analytics is supported by Science Foundation Ireland under Grant Number SFI/12/RC/2289.
+which contradicts the RHS of Eq. \eqref{eq:proof_ex_4} and $\lambda_0^\ast\leq \sup \Lambda$.
+Therefore, regardless whether or not $(\lambda_0,\lambda_0^\ast)\in\Lambda^2$, the largest eigenvalue smaller than 1 of $Q$ and $Q_{2/d}^\ast$ is identical.
+Since by Lemma \ref{lem:2_bis}, $\bP^\ast_\lambda$ and $\bP$ are positive operators and using \eqref{eq:lasteq}, we have that $Q$ and $Q_{2/d}^\ast$ are also positive operators.
+As a consequence, the absolute spectral gaps of $Q$ and $Q_{2/d}^\ast$ coincide with their right spectral gap which is $1-\sup\Lambda$ and thus equal. \end{itemize} \end{proof} \begin{funding} FM's research is supported in part by the Natural Sciences and Engineering Research Council of Canada.
+He would like to thank the Insight Centre for Data Analytics for funding the post-doc fellowship that allowed to develop this research.
+The Insight Centre for Data Analytics is supported by Science Foundation Ireland under Grant Number SFI/12/RC/2289. \end{funding}